wohlbier/4.05_repl_constructor/README.md

-Demonstrate use of replicated new base class and row allocation.
-Ideally this should not pingpong unless desired.
+Demonstrate use of replicated new base class and row allocation using placement new.